cdzombak/groupme-tools/README.md

 ## Keep your transcript up to date

-(After your initial fetch with `groupme-fetch.py`, optionally using the `oldest` option to fetch older history.
+After your initial fetch with `groupme-fetch.py`, optionally using the `oldest` option to fetch older history.
 You should have a complete transcript up to the last time you fetched.
-Then...)
+Then...

+Note the `oldest` or `newest` parameters are message IDs from your transcript JSON file.

 `python groupme-fetch.py GROUPID ACCESSTOKEN newest $(python newest-id.py transcript-GROUPID.json)`